 “I’m just curious.”

 “You couldn’t find something else to be curious about?
 Aha.
 Like this guy.
 Anam, bacaklara bak,” Defne whoops lasciviously –Mother, look at those legs!
 The guy in question jogs past them like something out of a Monty Python sketch, on very long, very pale legs, and in too short shorts.
-Reem and Ezra chuckle with embarrassment while Defne rubs it in with a string of crude comments till her comments are drowned by thunder overhead.
-The evening sky has become ink-stained with a storm that brews in the belly of its clouds.
+While Defne rubs it in with a string of crude comments, Reem and Ezra’s embarrassed giggles turn into hysterics.

 “I think you’re right.”
 Defne observes.
 Et tu, Brute?
 “He’s creepy.
 How long has he been there?”